dheerajbisht362/MoneyTracker/README.md

 ## Thank You!
-This is our very first project Thank you so much for visiting, we would really like to know your reviews and suggestions.
-Thank you...!
+This is very first project using sqllite with nodejs.
+Thanks for the opportunity.
+Would love get feedbacks on this.